vscentrum/vsc-software-stack/README.md

 ### Unreviewed branches

-Branches such as `wip` do not require PRs and reviews to push changes.
+Branches such as `wip` or the `site-*` branches do not require PRs and reviews to push changes.

 1. Enter the target worktree/branch
 ```bash